gorango/ai-tool-retriever/README.md

 ### Advanced: Managing the Embedding Model Lifecycle

+> **Note:** This section applies only when using the default local embedding model (`@xenova/transformers`).
+Custom embedding providers are responsible for their own resource management.

-The `ai-tool-retriever` is designed for efficiency.
+The library is designed for efficiency.
 When you first use the retriever, it loads the embedding model (`~260MB`) into memory and keeps it there for the lifetime of your application process.
 This singleton pattern ensures that the model is not wastefully reloaded on every request, making subsequent retrievals very fast.

 However, in some scenarios, you might want to manually unload the model to free up memory.
 For this, the library exposes a static `dispose` method.